irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Identifying_Synthetic_Content/Lesson_Plan-Identify_AI_Content.md

 **Instructional Lead-in:**
 "The learning objectives for this block are to recognize AI-generated content effectively using specific detection techniques for images, text, and audio."

+NOTE: Instructor must say the following to the students as AI Generated is often not detectable by the human eye:
+"AI Generated Content is becoming increasingly sophisticated and harder to detect.
+There will be many situations where it is not possible to determine if content is AI-generated or not.
+More advanced technical tools and techniques are required to detect AI-generated content."

 **Scope Statement:** During this 2-hour block of instruction, the students will learn to detect and analyze AI-generated content using structured analytic techniques.
 They will participate in practical exercises to apply these techniques and gain confidence in their ability to validate information sources.

 ## Publish and Process